tianxiongbb/piSet/README.md

-# piSet: a set of pipeline for piRNA analysis
+# piSet: a set of pipeline for piRNA and transposon analysis

 ---
 ## 0. Why piSet?